 10. Adding New Models or Languages through extensions.

-TextBlob has got all the features that makes it one of the best choice for NLP.
+TextBlob has got all the features that make it one of the best choices for NLP.
 In the next segment below we will be looking at the installation and implementation of TextBlob:

 Installing TextBlob Library

 Run these commands on either Anaconda prompt, Windows Command Prompt or within Linux Terminal to install TextBlob:

 If you are not provided with an error and everything is running well then TextBlob has been correctly installed on your environment.

 We will be implementing all the features discussed above step by step.
 In the end, we will also have a look at a simple application of Sentiment Analysis with TextBlob.

 All these coding part is done with Jupyter Notebook but you can choose any other IDE if you want.
 Let’s get started now.

 Implementation of TextBlob Library

 TextBlob could be imported into the environment simply by writing in the code below:

 2. Reading a Text Document with TextBlob function